If The Fed Doesn't Want To Appear Political Then Stop Acting As Such

 It doesn’t make a lick of sense for any coherent communication based strategy, as well as projected policy stance.
 Period.
 Unless – that’s precisely (and I’ve argued exactly that) what you want. i.e., Never-ending obfuscation, and confusion.
 All wrapped in incoherent, nonsensical policy mumbo-jumbo”

-To make clear: this was in November where both the “data” for a supposedly “data dependent” Fed had not only rolled over, but so too had the “markets” and were, once again, threatening to break through prior support levels that were only negated when one Fed official after another took any media available, sending out soothing dovish tones to reassure the “markets” they had their finger poised above the “control-p” button should the need arise.
+To make clear: this was in November where both the “data” for a supposedly “data dependent” Fed had not only rolled over, but so too had the “markets” and were once again threatening to break through prior support levels that were only negated when one Fed official after another took any media available, sending out soothing dovish tones to reassure the “markets” they had their finger poised above the “control-p” button should the need arise.

 Couple the flip via Mr. Rosengren, along with Ms. Yellen’s “high pressure” speech in October, along with others such as Ms. Brainard’s consistent dovish stance and arguments and last, but certainly not least, the believed inevitable surety that Ms. Clinton would emerge victorious in November.
 One could clearly see how the Fed was setting itself up as to not “rock-the-boat,” regardless of any flip-flops or hawkish statements prior - i.e., the action for taking no action seemed to be the play at hand.